BrianChapman/dotfiles/README.md

 * [Kevin Suttle](http://kevinsuttle.com/) and his [dotfiles repository](https://github.com/kevinSuttle/dotfiles) and [macOS-Defaults project](https://github.com/kevinSuttle/macOS-Defaults), which aims to provide better documentation for [`~/.macos`](https://mths.be/macos)
 * [Haralan Dobrev](https://hkdobrev.com/)
 * Anyone who [contributed a patch](https://github.com/BrianChapman/dotfiles/contributors) or [made a helpful suggestion](https://github.com/BrianChapman/dotfiles/issues)

+## Other Notes
+Sublime python code style requires pycodestyle to be installed in the venv of the current project.